Max Planck Research Group PUMAS -

 Additionally to low temperature, we apply high magnetic fields and high pressure to see, how the material reacts.
 A magnetic field gives rise to experimental signatures called quantum oscillations giving direct information on the Fermi surface and hence the interacting electrons.This powerful technique implies the challenge of creating a very low noise environment and requiring extremely pure crystals.
 It gives information on the 3D Fermi surface topology and anisotropy, quasiparticle effective masses, quasiparticle scattering and magnetic interactions.
 Pressure changes the lattice constants and therefore tunes the interaction of the electrons and the characteristic energy scales of the system.

-This group is independent from the other departments within the Max Planck Institute but works in strong collaboration with them and has access to the extraordinary infrastructure of the institute.
+This group is independent from the other departments within the Max Planck Institute but works in strong collaboration with them.